NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/CSRF (Cross Site Request Forgery)/The Great Request Robbery. An Empirical Study of Client-side Request Hijacking Vulnerabilities on the Web.md

 ## Results

 - the attack surface of client-side request hijacking vulnerabilities is large
-- 10 different variants across six request types were found (7 previously unknown)
+- `location.href` and `XMLHttpRequest` are the most used APIs for handling network requests
-- 9.6% of Tranco top 10K websites are affected by CSRH
+- ==9.6% of Tranco top 10K websites are affected by CSRH ==
 - CSP cannot mitigate over 41% of the information leakage and XSS exploitations of the request hijacking
-- COOP and COEP cannot mitigate over 93% and 94.7% of the total request hijacks
+- [[COOP (Cross-Origin Opener Policy)]] and [[COEP (Cross-Origin Embedder Policy)]] cannot mitigate over 93% and 94.7% of the total request hijacks

 ## Limits

+- the crawler does not create accounts or login: therefore the exploration of the websites is limited to the public pages.
+They claim that this limitation is in line with the state-of-the-art of security testing at scale (p.6)

 ---
 #### References